 Editor's note: QoS related signalling to the UE for non-3GPP access is FFS.

 3b.
-The NAS-level QoS profiles of the QoS rules provided at PDU Session establishment to the UE shall also be provided at PDU Session establishment to the RAN using NG2 signalling.QoS rules can be provided at PDU Session establishment to a NG AN based on non-3GPP access (e.g. depending on access capabilities) using NG2 signalling.
+The NAS-level QoS profiles of the QoS rules provided at PDU Session establishment to the UE shall also be provided at PDU Session establishment to the RAN using NG2 signalling,then the RAN uses the NAS-level QoS profiles to establish the access-specific resources.
+QoS rules can be provided at PDU Session establishment to a NG AN based on non-3GPP access (e.g. depending on access capabilities) using NG2 signalling.

 Editor's note: It is FFS whether RAN needs to be aware which QoS rule is the Default QoS rule.